Creuna-Oslo/cli/README.md

 #### page \<name> \<human-readable-name>

-Create empty mockup page component in your mockup pages folder (Useful if you're working with an app created with the `new` command)
+Create empty static site page component in your static site pages folder (Useful if you're working with an app created with the `new` command)

 ### rename <old-name> <new-name>